Women’s Health Library

 To treat ovarian cancer, the medicine is most often injected into a vein.
 Sometimes it's put into the belly through a thin tube.
 Or it may be warmed and put into the belly during surgery.

 - Targeted therapy.

-- These medicines attack only cancer cells, not normal cells.
+- These medicines target cancer cells and may cause less harm to normal cells.
 They help keep cancer from growing or spreading.
 Tissue removed during surgery may be tested for certain genes.
 This will help your doctor choose the best targeted medicines.

 - This treatment helps your immune system fight cancer.
 It may be given in several ways.